hyrise/hyrise/resources/nix/README.md

 Nix itself does not hold any executables.
 Instead, it offers a script that tells Nix how to acquire the executable by, for example, downloading a release version from GitHub.
 This script is called a derivation.
 Derivations are written in the [Nix functional language].

-The [Nix package manager] holds a collection of many derivations for popular software.
-This collection can be extended by providing so-called [Overlays].
-Overlays are derivations that extend the collection of derivations provided by the package manager.
-Overlays are usually used when the users cannot publish their derivations in the package manager's collection.

 ## Pinning the Nix Package Manager

 The Nix package manager should be pinned to a specific version.
 This is useful when the user wants to ensure that the package manager does not change its behavior over time.